 You can gain some powerful audience insights from competitor analysis tools.
 First, you’ll get a good sense of the potential audience size for a brand in your particular niche.

-But diving deeper, you can also see what works the best for connecting with your audience.
+But diving deeper, you can also see what works best for connecting with your audience.
 Competitive analysis tools can help you answer questions like:

 • What are the social platforms where your audience is most interested in engaging with brands like yours?